easolhq/easolhq.github.io/docs/reference/objects/menu/index.md

 ---
 ```

 Within the menu template, `menu.fixed` and `menu.background_colour` will be available.
-In this scenario, `menu.fixed` will return a boolean and `menu.background_colour` will return a [color]({% link docs/reference/objects/color.md %}) object.
+In this scenario, `menu.fixed` will return a boolean and `menu.background_colour` will return a [Color]({% link docs/reference/objects/color.md %}) object.

-As well as the attributes that are available from the schema, the `menu` object has the following attributes:
+As well as the attributes that are available from the schema, the `Menu` object has the following attributes:

 # menu.items